MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/storage/storageadapterbase.md

 > [!IMPORTANT]
 > StorageAdapter interface has been removed from the SDK version >= 1.4.1.
 This interface was marked for deprecation in version 1.0.10 in favor of StorageAdapterBase abstract class.
 Please make sure to switch your custom adapters to use the base class if this was not already done.

 This is the base class for an adapter object that can read and write documents to and from a data source.
 It allows a user to interact with data from multiple data sources without having to manually copy data to the location where the [object model](../cdm/cdm.md) is running.
-By deriving from this class, users are able to create their own adapter if needed.
+By deriving from this class, users can create their own adapter if needed.

 ```csharp
 public abstract class StorageAdapterBase